Laser-Induced Breakdown Spectroscopy (LIBS)

 • Single shot mode, drilling mode for depth profiling, and multi-spot analysis mode

-• Analyzes 250 times or more deeper than XPS analysis and is much more focused laterally
+• Analyzes 300 times deeper than XPS analysis and is much more focused laterally.
+XPS also detects the lightest elements, except hydrogen.

-• Analysis is much shallower than XRF for all but the lightest elements, but is much more focused laterally
+• Analysis is much shallower than XRF for the heaviest elements and much shallower for the lightest elements.
+It is much more focused laterally.
+XRF does not detect many of the lightest elements.

 LIBS analysis of 11 micrometer diameter fiberglass after TGA analysis of composite material to 8000C.